AY Automate

 Intent coding methodology: 4-step flow from define intent to engineer reviews

 The result is dramatically higher output per engineer, with lower defect rates when done correctly.
-The engineers who master this workflow are not replaced by AI.
-They become force multipliers for the teams around them.
+The engineers who master this workflow become force multipliers for the teams around them rather than getting replaced by AI.

 AI-First Engineer vs. Traditional Developer